ericgarrigues/casino/BUILDING.md

 kubectl apply -f krakend-service.yaml
 ```

-And finally, we can add an **ingress** controller to expose and forward external traffic to the service.
+We will add an **ingress** controller to expose and forward external traffic to the service.

 ```yaml
 apiVersion: networking.k8s.io/v1